muhreetay/muhreetay.github.io/README.md

 **Database Management - MySQL Data Analysis Project for Airbnb**
 - Assisted a comprehensive data analysis project examining Airbnb's 2022 listings and bookings through SQL queries and data visualizations to understand how Airbnb can generate more revenue.
 - Extracted valuable insights, such as city trends, seasonality patterns, rating analysis, and the impact of property features on bookings, to identify potential opportunities and threats.
-- Provided actionable recommendations to Airbnb stakeholders, including informing hosts of seasonality trends, promoting non-seasonal activities through partnerships, and conducting due diligence on reviews to boost profitability and customer satisfaction.
+- Provided recommendations to Airbnb stakeholders, including informing hosts of seasonality trends, promoting non-seasonal activities through partnerships, and conducting due diligence on reviews to boost profitability and customer satisfaction.

   [Presentation](https://docs.google.com/presentation/d/1-CVk9I2zHAAobyZAevUx8gKnnlO67CTQ/edit?usp=sharing&ouid=102744811598647107274&rtpof=true&sd=true)